Sodium bicarbonate: Cleaning agent

-Sodium bicarbonate is used in a process for removing paint and corrosion called sodablasting.
-As a blasting medium, sodium bicarbonate is used to remove surface contamination from softer and less resilient substrates such as aluminium, copper or timber which could be damaged by silica sand abrasive media.
+Sodium bicarbonate is used in a process to remove paint and corrosion called sodablasting.
+As a blasting medium, sodium bicarbonate is used to remove surface contamination from softer and less resilient substrates such as aluminium, copper, or timber that could be damaged by silica sand abrasive media.

-A manufacturer recommends a paste made from baking soda with minimal water as a gentle scouring powder, and is useful in removing surface rust, as the rust forms a water-soluble compound when in a concentrated alkaline solution; cold water should be used, as hot-water solutions can corrode steel.
+A manufacturer recommends a paste made from baking soda with minimal water as a gentle scouring powder.
+Such a paste can be useful in removing surface rust because the rust forms a water-soluble compound when in a concentrated alkaline solution.
+Cold water should be used since hot-water solutions can corrode steel.
 Sodium bicarbonate attacks the thin protective oxide layer that forms on aluminium, making it unsuitable for cleaning this metal.

-A solution in warm water will remove the tarnish from silver when the silver is in contact with a piece of aluminium foil.
+A solution of baking soda in warm water will remove the tarnish from silver when the silver is in contact with a piece of aluminium foil.

 Baking soda is commonly added to washing machines as a replacement for water softener and to remove odors from clothes.
-It is also almost as effective in removing heavy tea and coffee stains from cups as sodium hydroxide, when diluted with warm water.
+When diluted with warm water, it is also almost as effective in removing heavy tea and coffee stains from cups as sodium hydroxide.